CAN Firmware Compilation

 lsusb

-command prompt, you can execute the following command to install it:sudo apt-get install usbutils
+command is not found, you can install the required utility by entering the following command:sudo apt-get install usbutils

 1d50:606f

-You can proceed to the next step only when there is 1d50:606f
+You can proceed to search for the CAN ID only when 1d50:606f

 Search ID and Flash